Cycling to the Luberon perched villages

 Image courtesy of: Keg1036 / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)

 This ride sees you cycling to the Luberon perched villages which the area is renowned for.
-Some of the villages you visit on this route include Gordes, Roussillon, Ménerbes and Lacoste.
+Some of the villages you visit on this route include Gordes, Roussillon, Ménerbes, and Lacoste.
 Whilst none of the climbs to each of the villages themselves are necessarily long, they all add up and you will finish the ride with a hefty amount of climbing in the legs.
 The scenery is spectacular on this circuit with a mix of rolling farmland as well as numerous wineries too, providing you with many opportunities for some cellar door wine tasting if you so desire.
-You will also pass by numerous chateaus and be able to marvel at architecture which dates back to Roman times.
+You will also pass by numerous chateaus and be able to marvel at architecture that dates back to Roman times.

 The Col de Murs is a predominantly gentle climb with an average gradient of just under 5%.
 The climb allows for a good rhythm with a steady gradient that for the main does not have too much variation.
-At just over 10kms in length it is a decent climb which will work the legs but at the same time if you measure your effort it shouldn’t see you pushed into the red zone.
+At just over 10kms in length, it is a decent climb that will work the legs but at the same time if you measure your effort it shouldn’t see you pushed into the red zone.

 Distance: 107.5km / 66.8mi

 Categorised climbs: 1

 Image courtesy of: Lubomir Mihalik / CC BY (https://creativecommons.org/licenses/by/3.0)

 The 12th Century Abbey of Notre-Dame de Sénanque makes a fine sight during lavender season.